 For more complex systems, such as deep neural networks, another useful approach is Testing with Concept Activation Vectors (TCAV).

-TCAV works by representing a neural network as a linear collection of Concept Activation Vectors (CAVs) and has been successfully used to explain image classification algorithms, for instance.
+TCAV works by representing a neural network as a linear collection of Concept Activation Vectors (CAVs) and has been successfully used to explain image classification algorithms.

 Global explanations can also use visualization techniques.
 Two examples of this are Partial Dependence Posts (PDPs) and Individual Conditional Expectation (ICE).